stecb/moostagram/Docs/Moostagram.md

 ### Arguments:

-1. element - a Mootools element
+1. container - a Mootools element grabbed from the dom
 2. option - a set of options

 ### Returns: